harryndavies/ai-classify-clients/README.md

 ## ✨ Features

 - 🔍 Searches the web for company info using Tavily
-- 🤖 Classifies companies with a local LLM via Ollama
+- 🤖 Classifies companies with a local LLM via OpenAI
 - 📂 Processes client data in bulk from a CSV file
 - ⚙️ Configurable LLM model selection
 - 📄 Outputs classification results to a CSV file